The Best Savings Accounts of May 2023

 Some accounts offer the option of an ATM card, including online savings accounts.
 This may sound like a nice perk, but before you opt for one, ask yourself a couple of questions:

-If this account is for savings, will having easier access to your money hurt your savings habits?
+If this account is for savings, will having more access to your money hurt your savings habits?

 Are you sacrificing a higher interest rate for the ATM card?

-3 Savings Account Options and Levels of Liquidity
+3 Savings Account Options and Your Cash Availability

-It is important to figure out precisely what you mean when you say you want to keep the money liquid.
-Is the liquidity need a short-term certainty or just a possibility that could occur sometime in the next few years?
+Determining precisely what you mean when you want to keep the money liquid is crucial.
+Is the liquidity need a short-term certainty or a possibility that could occur sometime in the next few years?

 Depending on your answers, here are some options: